List of characters in the Breaking Bad franchise: Gale Boetticher

 Jesse discovers Gus's street dealers were responsible for the deaths of Combo and of Andrea's brother, Tomás.
 Before Jesse can kill the dealers, Walt runs them over with his car, then has Saul hide Jesse.
 Gus re-hires Gale and instructs him to learn everything he can from Walt, supposedly because Walt has terminal cancer and Gus cannot end meth production if Walt dies.
 Walt recognizes that Gus is planning to kill him, so he instructs Jesse to learn Gale's address.
-Late one night, Mike and Victor take Walt to the lab on the pretense of solving an urgent problem.
-Walt convinces them to let him call Jesse and ask him to come to the lab, but he uses the call to instruct Jesse to kill Gale.
-Victor tries to beat Jesse to Gale's apartment but Jesse arrives first and shoots Gale directly under his eye with a pistol, killing him instantly, which prevents Gus from killing Walt.
+Late one night, Mike and Victor take Walt to the lab on the pretense of solving an urgent problem only to reveal that they intend to kill him there.
+Walt convinces them to let him call Jesse to hand him over, but he instead instructs Jesse to kill Gale.
+Victor tries to beat Jesse to Gale's apartment but Jesse arrives first and shoots Gale in the head, killing him instantly, which prevents Gus from killing Walt.

 Gale's death triggers several key events.
-Because police responding to Gale's apartment see Victor, who could be connected to Gus, Gus kills Victor in a way that serves as a warning to Walt and Jesse to cook meth without causing trouble.
+Because Victor is seen at Gale's apartment by witnesses after he has been shot, Gus kills Victor as a warning to Walt and Jesse to cook meth without causing trouble.
 Hank connects Gale's death to Gus, the blue meth, and Heisenberg, and obsessively reviews Gale's lab notes, especially a dedication to "W. W.".
 While having dinner at Walt's house, Hank finds the copy of Whitman's Leaves of Grass Gale gave Walt, which includes the dedication "To my other favorite W. W." in the same handwriting as Gale's journal.
-This leads Hank to finally realize that Walt is Heisenberg.
+This leads Hank to realize that Walt is Heisenberg.